bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 | 024    | Input Keys          | 0..1        |
 | 025    | Sensor Time         | 0..1        |

 Devices with Keypad capabilities must always include the Input Keys parameter.
-Devices with capability Time Sensor must always include the Sensor Time parameter.
+Devices with the capability Time Sensor must always include the Sensor Time parameter.
 A remote control that includes the optional Start/Intermediate/Finish buttons must always include the Sensor Time parameter when any of these keys is pressed.

 When a device has a certain capability but is not in a matching role in the current logical network configuration, then the controller must ignore the action.
 For example, when a remote control includes the capability to provide timings, but it is not configured in any timer role, then any Start/Intermediate/Finish key presses must be discarded by the controller.